Genivia/ugrep/README.md

 ugrep versus grep
 -----------------

-- Regular expression patterns are more expressive and support Unicode pattern matching, see further below.
+- **ugrep** regular expression patterns are more expressive and support Unicode pattern matching, see further below.
 Extended regular expression syntax is the default (i.e.  option `-E`, as egrep).
-- When option `-o` or option `-q` is used, ugrep searches by file instead of by line, matching patterns that include newlines (`\n`), allowing a pattern match to span multiple lines.
+- When option `-o` or option `-q` is used, **ugrep** searches by file instead of by line, matching patterns that include newlines (`\n`), allowing a pattern match to span multiple lines.
 This is not possible with grep.
-- When option `-b` is used with option `-o` or with option `-g`, ugrep displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line.
-Reporting exact byte offsets makes more sense.
+- When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line as grep reports.
+Reporting exact byte offsets is now possible with **grep**.
-- New option `-g`, `--no-group` to not group matches per line, a ugrep feature.
+- New option `-g`, `--no-group` to not group matches per line, a **ugrep** feature.
 This option displays a matched input line again for each additional pattern match.
-This option is useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
+This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
-- New option `-k`, `--column-number` to display the column number, taking tab spacing into account by expanding tabs, as specified by new option `--tabs`.
+- New option `-k`, `--column-number` is added to **ugrep** to display the column number, taking tab spacing into account by expanding tabs, as specified by new option `--tabs`.
-- Always assumes UTF-8 locale to support Unicode, e.g. `LANG=en_US.UTF-8`,
+- **ugrep** always assumes UTF-8 locale to support Unicode, e.g.
-  wheras GNU grep is locale-sensitive.
+  `LANG=en_US.UTF-8`, wheras grep is locale-sensitive.
+- BSD grep (e.g. on Mac OS X) has bugs and limitations that **ugrep** fixes, e.g.  options `-r` versus `-R`, support for `GREP_COLORS`, and more.

 Man page
 --------